-Here’s the low-down on one of the Blue Mountains’ most historic hikes, the Six Foot Track…
+Here’s the lowdown on one of the Blue Mountains’ most historic hikes, the Six Foot Track.

 - Lots of time for team bonding

-- Great introductory walk for overnight treks
+- Great introductory walk for overnight hikes

 - Sick swim spot at Cox’s River Campground